cloud-whisperer/mini-projects/sqs-lambda-cloudwatch/README.md

 💡 Key Learnings & Outcomes

-- 🔁 &nbsp;&nbsp;Learned how Lambda can act as both a producer and consumer in an SQS-backed workflow
+- 🔁 &nbsp;&nbsp;Learned how Lambda can act as both a producer and consumer in an SQS-backed workflow.
-- 🔑 &nbsp;&nbsp;Gained hands-on experience with IAM policies for SQS operations
+- 🔑 &nbsp;&nbsp;Gained hands-on experience with IAM policies for SQS operations.
-- 🪝 &nbsp;&nbsp;Improved understanding of decoupled, event-driven architectures and async communication
+- 🪝 &nbsp;&nbsp;Improved understanding of decoupled, event-driven architectures and async communication.
-- 🛠️ &nbsp;&nbsp;Practiced structuring Python code for message lifecycle management (send → receive → delete)
+- 🛠️ &nbsp;&nbsp;Practiced structuring Python code for message lifecycle management (send → receive → delete).
-- 📊 &nbsp;&nbsp;Strengthened ability to troubleshoot using CloudWatch Logs and confirm functional behavior step-by-step
+- 📊 &nbsp;&nbsp;Strengthened ability to troubleshoot using CloudWatch Logs and confirm functional behavior step-by-step.